 When you pay for photos from stock-photo sites, you’ll be asked to comply with their licence agreement.
 Here’s an example of Shutterstock’s licence agreement.

 I’ve paid a royalty fee for an image– do I own the copyright now?

-So you’ve paid a royalty (or licence) fee for an image that you want to use on your website.
-Does that mean you also own the copyright?
-No. Copyright still lies with the original creator (unless the copyright has expired, the owner has given up their rights to it or the image is a work in the public domain).
+No. Even when you've paid a royalty (or licence) fee for an image that you want to use on your website, the copyright still lies with the original creator (unless the copyright period has expired, the owner has given up their rights to it, or the image is a work in the public domain).